the-invisible-man/streams-api/README.md

 You can find the services in `./app/Lib/Services`.

 *A note on the AdsService*: In order to avoid service disruptions when an Ad provider is down, we can choose to ignore ad failures and return the stream data.
-This mode is enabled by default and be changed from the `.env` file by updating the SERVICE_ADS_BAIL variable to `true` or `false`.
+This mode is enabled by default and can be changed from the `.env` file by updating the SERVICE_ADS_BAIL variable to `true` or `false`.

 *A note on the StreamsService*: Results for all streams are not paginated, although pagination would be a good idea specially considering that under a real world scenario there would be more than only 3 streams.